phtnnz/astro/README.md

 See the License for the specific language governing permissions and limitations under the License.

-(See the most recent working* branch for bleeding edge code)

 The following additional Python libraries must be installed, see also requirements.txt:

 | Library  | PyPI URL                           |